paszu/3DSRepo/Part-5-(arm9loaderhax).md

 This will install [Delebile's Fork](https://github.com/delebile/arm9loaderhax) of arm9loaderhax.

+**If you followed an old version of this guide and want to switch to Updated SysNAND + Cakes, just restore your SysNAND from a pre-arm9loaderhax SysNAND backup and follow all of this Part.**

 This guide uses "Updated SysNAND" mode, in which we copy our EmuNAND to SysNAND (to keep games and such) and install arm9loaderhax to have permanant SysNAND hax with no EmuNAND required at all.

 We will also setup the ability to launch Decrypt9 from arm9loaderhax, giving us the ability to unbrick our SysNAND from situations that would normally brick us by restoring from backup.